barrahart/linux-life-hacks/README.md

 # linux-life-hacks

-Some handy tools, written in Bash, for making your Linux life a bit easier.
+Some handy bash scripts for making your Linux life a bit easier.
 Each script, after installation steps are followed, can be called by name as a command in your Terminal (Debian-based distros only, for now).

 ### Installation Guide:
 * Download script from Code section.